-A great chamber that overhangs the wild Atlantic waves in the old ruined castle of Dunluce where it sits on its rock above the green sea water of the Antrim coast, is said to be the home of the Banshee of the O’Donnells.
-Here, on winter nights, through the old dark roofless ruin, above the roar of the great storms that come raging down from the far north may be heard, it is said the weird cry of the banshee can be heard lamenting the fallen fortunes of the great house and Ireland's want through her bitter loss – the scattered Chieftains of the Gael.
+A great chamber that overhangs the wild Atlantic waves in the old ruined castle of Dunluce (above), where it sits upon its rock above the green sea water of the Antrim coast, is said to be the home of the Banshee of the O’Donnells.
+Here, on winter nights, through the old, dark, roofless ruin, above the roar of the great storms that come raging down from the far north, some say the mournful wail of the banshee can be heard lamenting the fallen fortunes of the great house and the scattered Chieftains of the Gael.

-By Lough Neagh’s shore, hard by Edenduff-Carrick, the Black Brow of the Rock, the ruined walls of the O’Neills’ Castle still sit above the grey lake water where once in all his pride of power and ownership dwelt one of Ireland’s most power Chieftains, the great O’Neill.
-Here, from time immemorial, when any misfortune threatened one of the grand old race, the cry of the Banshee of the O’Neills would be heard throughout the dark woods of Coile Ultagh away over the grey waters of Lough Neagh and along the walls of the old castle, echoing in the great vaults underneath and wailing over the graves of the great O’Neills.
+By Lough Neagh’s shore, hard by Edenduff-Carrick, the Black Brow of the Rock, the ruined walls of the castle of the O’Neills still stand above the grey lake water where once in all his pride of power and ownership dwelt one of Ireland’s most powerful chieftains, the great O’Neill.
+Here, from time immemorial, when any misfortune threatened a member of the grand old race, the cry of the Banshee of the O’Neills would ring throughout the dark woods of Coile Ultagh away over the grey waters of Lough Neagh and along the walls of the old castle, echoing in the great vaults underneath and wailing over the graves of the great O’Neills.
 Maeveen was the name given the Banshee of the O’Neills.
-She was sometimes seen as well as heard and the form she usually assumed was that of a very old woman with long white locks falling down over thin shoulders.
+She was sometimes seen as well as heard and the form she usually assumed was that of a very old woman with long white tresses falling over thin shoulders.

-The banshee was also very shy about encountering the eye of a mortal.
-The slightest human sound borne on the breeze of twilight drove her from sight and caused her to disappear like a thing of the mist.
+Most of the time, however, the banshee shied away from mortal eyes.
+The slightest human sound borne on the breeze of twilight drove her from sight and she vanished like a thing of the mist.
 Moore, in his beautiful song, asks:

 How oft has the Banshee cried

 Bright links that glory move,